DRUNKEN FRUIT INFUSIONS

-Each year my husband and I host our neighborhood New Years Eve party.
-We serve a variety of finger foods and stock our bar with a wide variety of liquors and mixers for our guests enjoyment.
+Each year my husband and I host our neighborhood New Year’s Eve party.
+We serve a variety of finger foods and stock our bar with a wide variety of liquors and mixers for our guest’s enjoyment.

 I love serving homemade infused liquor as the finale to the evening.
 It’s something most people haven’t tried before and it is a perfect ending to any holiday party.

 I like to wait until after we bring in the New Year with a Champagne toast to serve the Drunken Fruit with an assorted tray of gourmet cheeses.
 The champagne clears the palate preparing the taste buds for the infused sweet elixirs.
 I use small cordial glasses to serve the infused liquor, placing just one cherry or two or three blueberries in the glass prior to pouring in the liquor.

-The cheeses are a wonderful pairing with the sweet liquor as they balance out the power of the liquor infused fruit.
+The cheeses are a wonderful pairing with the sweet liquor as they balance out the power of the liquor-infused fruit.
 They are called “Drunken Cherries” for a good reason”.

-Grappa is a favorite Italian drink, distilled from grape pumice-skin, seeds and stems that are left after wine making.
+Grappa is a favorite Italian drink, distilled from grape pumice-skin, seeds, and stems that are left after winemaking.
 It is my first choice when making my infusions however, Grappa isn’t cheap… at $20.00 a bottle it can really add up when the recipe calls for up to 2 liters of liquid.
-My budget didn’t permit this year, so I decided to use the liquor we had on hand,
+My budget didn’t permit this year, so I decided to use the liquor we had on hand.

 After looking through our liquor cabinet I found a bottle of Brazilian Cachaca and a bottle of Charbay, Ruby Red Grapefruit Flavored Vodka.
 Cachaca is distilled from Brazilian sugar cane and has a very clean flavor which works well with liquor infusions.
 Of course, you can infuse any type of Vodka or Gin with great success.
-I’ve never used Grapfruit Vodka so I’ll be very interested to see how my cherries and blueberries turn out this year.
+I’ve never used Grapefruit Vodka so I’ll be very interested to see how my cherries and blueberries turn out this year.

 Infusing liquor is a simple process and the ingredients are few.
-The liquor of your choice, the flavor elements and a little sugar or honey.
-Quart or 1/2 quart size jars with rubber lids and rims and cheese cloth and a large bowl.
+The liquor of your choice, the flavor elements, and a little sugar or honey.
+Quart or 1/2 quart size jars with rubber lids and rims and cheesecloth and a large bowl.
 The most important ingredient is time.

 After steeping, filter the liquid and age the infusion indefinitely to broaden the flavors.
 If you use fruit infusions and the fruit appears to be in good shape you can store the fruit in the refrigerator and eat as a dessert or return it to the jar and keep to serve in cordial cups with liquor.